-On this day in 1992, Michael Schumacher won for the first time in his F1 career in front of two Williams drivers Mansell and Patrese after switching to dry tyres at the right time.
+On this day in 1992, Michael Schumacher won for the first time in his F1 career in front of two Williams drivers Nigel Mansell and Riccardo Patrese after switching to dry tyres at the right moment.

 Mansell won a commanding pole position with 2.198 seconds ahead of Senna and 2.676 seconds ahead of third-placed Schumacher, but race was held in very wet conditions.